 Land-based gaming is regulated and authorised in all jurisdictions in Argentina.
 At a very high level, casinos, other gambling venues (without dealers), lottery ticket sales venues and betting shops may be found across the country.

 As an example, in the City of Buenos Aires, there is a floating casino with over 100 tables and 1,500 electronic gaming machines; a horse-race track with over 4,000 electronic gaming machines running; and over 1,200 lottery ticket sales venues.17

 In other jurisdictions and in general in Argentina, there are more gambling venues (without dealers) than casinos (with table games with dealers and electronic gaming machines), although there are no nationwide figures available on this matter.

-Unlike other jurisdictions, in Argentina only operators are subject to licensure.
-Some jurisdictions require suppliers, components and certifying laboratories to register with the regulators18 with substantial less scrutiny than in a licensing process.
+Unlike other jurisdictions, in Argentina only operators are subject to granting of a licence.
+Some jurisdictions require suppliers, components and certifying laboratories to register with the regulators19 with substantial less scrutiny than in a licensing process.
 Also, some jurisdictions require that electronic gaming machines and other terminals are certified as compliant with international standards.

 The licensing process